 See the Rockefeller Tree

+Of all the things to do in New York City at Christmas, seeing the biggest Christmas tree is the #1 item on everyone’s list.
 Located in the heart of Rockefeller Center between 49th and 50th Streets off Fifth Ave, the Rockefeller Center Christmas tree is America’s tallest and most famous tree every year.

 I found it to be beautiful both day and night, though it obviously shines brighter in the dark.
 Glowing herald angels also line the center of Rockefeller Center leading up to the tree if you start walking to it from Fifth Avenue.

-Due to the barricade, everyone is forced to cross at the front of Rockefeller Plaza, which is not nearly enough space for such a large crowd of people.
-If you need to get from 49th Street to 50th (or vice versa) in a hurry, you’re probably better off going all the way around the block.
+You should know that they do keep the area around the actual tree barricaded, so you can’t get super close.
+Due to the barricade, everyone is forced to cross at the front of Rockefeller Plaza.
+It’s not nearly enough space for such a large crowd of people.
+If you need to get from 49th Street to 50th (or vice versa), you’re better off going all the way around the block.

 If you’d like to see the tree when it’s first lit, that ceremony is on the first Wednesday after Thanksgiving.
-It’s not until well after dark, but if you want a spot up close, you’ll have to get there really early.
+It’s not until well after dark, but if you want a spot up close, you’ll have to get there many hours early.
+The Rockefeller tree stays lit until the first or second week of January.
+You can go to their website to find the final date each year.

 Hunt for More Trees!